3-23 Apr 2022

 Dutch National Opera & Ballet, Auditorium

-For the first time in the Netherlands, we are presenting our own production of Marius Petipa’s legendary ballet Raymonda; a sample sheet of classical ballet technique, which is famed for its wonderful character dances.
-Associate artistic director Rachel Beaujean – assisted by a team that includes Ted Brandsen and Grigori Tchitcherine – is creating a completely new version of this masterpiece of the Russian ballet.
-The choreographic splendour will be retained, but the story will have an exciting new twist.
+For the first time in the Netherlands, we are presenting our very own production of Marius Petipa’s legendary ballet Raymonda – a model of classical ballet technique, famed for its wonderful character dances.
+Associate artistic director Rachel Beaujean – assisted by a team that includes Ted Brandsen and Grigori Tchitcherine – has created a brand-new version of this Russian masterpiece.
+Its choreographic splendour will be retained, but the story will have an exciting new twist.

 Choreography Marius Petipa